posted 2020 Apr by

 This point is located in the upper shell of your ear, at the tip of the triangle-like hollow there.
 Hold the top of the ear between the thumbs and forefingers around the area where the point is located.
 Massage using small circular, pulling motions for 2 minutes.
 This helps to relieve anxiety, stress, and insomnia.

 Turning the palms up, find this point on your arm, three finger widths below your wrist between the tendons.
 Use your thumb to apply pressure and hold for four to five second, taking a few deep breaths.
 This point helps reduce anxiety and relieve feelings of nausea.
 Do this as many times as needed and repeat procedure on the other wrist.

 We hope these series of exercises can help you in these difficult times.
 You can always refer to these points for many other issues besides stress - headaches, insomnia, indigestion and fatigue are just a few.
 GingerChi Natural Stone Tools like the Guasha, the original 'scraping' tool, either heated or chilled can also be implemented to boost the acupressure benefits.

 In addition, applying the GingerChi Energy Chi Boost or GingerChi All Purpose Healing Massage Oil may also increase benefits.
 Made with Fresh Ginger, Plai (from the Ginger family), Rosemary, Lavender, German Chamomile and other healing oils, this potent anti-inflammatory blend can be massaged into the points to help soothe muscle tension, fatigue and calm the nerves.

-Our site-wide 25% off Sale has been extended to help accommodate you through these difficult times.
 We will continue to share more ways to help you find balance and remain healthy.
 In the meantime be well, stay grounded, and stay safe.